indece-official/go-ebcdic/README.md

 Go-Package for transconding EBCDIC <-> Unicode / UTF8 / ISO 8859-1

 Features:
-* Supports multiple code pages
+* Supports multiple code pages (including Euro-Patches)
 * Characters that are not included in EBCDIC code page are replaced with `0x00`

 ## Usage